Chandan9898Kumar/maching_coding/src/ResumeBasedQuestion/README.md

   Always specify size attributes for images and videos.
   Avoid inserting content above existing content (e.g., ads) without reserving space.
   Use CSS to create a stable layout and avoid layout thrashing.
+  Reserve space for dynamic content by Reserving space with skeleton/placeholder

 ```